Product Led Growth

-- Are easy and intuitive to use.
+- Are easy to use.

 Lower Acquisition Costs

-Higher Retention Rate
+Higher Retention Rates

-Free Trial/Freemium to Paid Account Conversion Rate – You’ll want to know how many of the users that have tried the product decided to buy it.
-The free trial to paid account conversion rate tells you whether or not the majority of users find value in the product.
+Free trial/Freemium-to-paid account conversion rate: This is a measure of how many of the users who tried your product decided to buy it.
+In other words, it tells you whether or not the majority of users find additive value in your premium features.